 New to hackathons?

 Our hackathons are intended and designed to be fun work events.
-They typically run over a weekend – from kick-off on the Friday evening to team presentations on Sunday afternoon.
+They typically run over a weekend – from kick-off to team presentations.
 You will get a chance to pitch your idea and form your team, and work on your prototype with the help of experts and mentors through the weekend, before presenting to a panel of judges.
 You can come as a pre-formed team, or we can help you join a team at the kick-off.

 We welcome people with different backgrounds and skills, so you don’t necessarily need to have coding skills – and we expect everyone to contribute to their respective teams.
 Many of our hackathon participants are first-timers, whether they are seasoned professionals or students.